Mistakes That I Believe Volvo Is Making

 As a long time Volvo customer I have observed mistakes I believe Volvo has made and believe Volvo continues to make.
 I feel that Volvo has created unnecessary issues for itself over the years such as years ago deciding to offer 6cyl Engines in S80 and XC90 T6 models (1999-2006) where Volvo had to source different transmissions to accommodate 6cyl Engines in these models.
 When Volvo already had 5cyl Engines that provided nearly as much HP with proven transmissions it had been using it never made sense to me.

 From everything I think that I read apparently the sourced 4 speed automatic transmissions used with older 6cyl engines had serious reliability issues and I believe Volvo lost a lot of customers that swore to never buy Volvo again.
-Volvo already had a proven 5cyl engine that could get nearly the same horsepower and a proven transmission so why create unnecessary risk?
+Volvo already had a proven 5cyl engine that could get nearly the same horsepower and a proven transmission so why create the unnecessary risk?

 I am personally concerned that Volvo now going to 4cyl Engines could be a mistake.
 They are turbocharged and supercharged to get 316HP and I am concerned running this much boost could possibly lead to reliability issues, increased wear or engine failure over time.
 I feel that Volvo should have just continued the 5cyl in a more efficient direct injection version like the new 4cyl.